-Can desert greenhouses resolve food security time bomb?
+Can desert greenhouses defuse food security time bomb?

 "Horticultural crops are generally grown from the highest-quality soils and those are degrading at the fastest rates...so we have a shrinking resource," he says. "(Further) in the Middle East soils have been incredibly degraded by agriculture and climate change so they are essentially unusable in a lot of places."

-Professor Tony Ryan, Professor Duncan Cameron and British Ambassador to Oman, HE Hamish Cowell, at the launch of the greenhouse in Oman
+Professor Tony Ryan, Professor Duncan Cameron and British Ambassador to Oman, HE Hamish Cowell, at the launch of the greenhouse in Oman.

 The professor adds that he is seeing greater buy-in from governments for the development of smart greenhouse models and that they are "getting viable" from a business perspective.